India, US announce major partnership for cooperation in critical areas after Modi-Biden talks | Science-Environment

 ''Our people-to-people relations and close economic ties also make our partnership unique.
 Trade and investment between us are also expanding continuously, although it is still much below our potential,'' he said.

-The MEA said it would forge closer linkages between the government, academia, and industry of the two countries in areas such as artificial intelligence, quantum computing, 5G and 6G, biotech, space, and semiconductors.
+The MEA said the iCET would forge closer linkages between the government, academia and industry of the two countries in areas such as artificial intelligence, quantum computing, 5G and 6G, biotech, space and semiconductors.

 It said India and the US also extended the longstanding Vaccine Action Programme (VAP) until 2027 to continue joint biomedical research which had resulted in the development of vaccines and related technologies.

-It said the two leaders committed to deepening the ''major defense partnership'', encouraging economic engagement that benefits both countries, and expanding the partnership on global health, pandemic preparedness, and critical and emerging technologies.
+The White House said the two leaders committed to deepening the ''major defence partnership'', encourage economic engagement that benefits both countries, and expanding the partnership on global health, pandemic preparedness, and critical and emerging technologies.

-It said they looked forward to enhancing partnership to accelerate India's just energy transition, including through the US-India Climate and Clean Energy Agenda 2030 Partnership, especially in the areas of renewables deployment, decarbonizing the energy and industrial sectors, zero-emissions vehicles, and mobilizing related investment in India.
+It said they looked forward to enhancing partnership to accelerate India's ''just'' energy transition, including through the US-India Climate and Clean Energy Agenda 2030 Partnership, especially in the areas of renewables deployment, decarbonising the energy and industrial sectors, zero-emissions vehicles and mobilising related investment in India.

 ''President Biden condemned Russia’s unjustifiable war against Ukraine.
 The leaders committed to continue providing humanitarian assistance, and discussed how to cooperate to manage disruptions caused by the war in Ukraine, in particular the rise in energy and food prices, to protect their respective citizens and the world,'' the White House said.

-It said the two sides announced India's joining the Combined Military Forces-Bahrain as an associate member.

-The White House readout said the US plans to join six of India's Technology Innovation Hubs to support at least 25 joint research projects in 2022 in areas such as artificial intelligence and data science to advance progress in applications such as agriculture, and health, and climate.
+The White House readout said the US plans to join six of India's Technology Innovation Hubs to support at least 25 joint research projects in 2022 in areas such as artificial intelligence and data science to advance progress in applications such as agriculture, health and climate.

 ''Recognising the fundamental role maritime domain awareness plays in preserving economic security and in responding to humanitarian crises, the leaders noted with pleasure the establishment of the Indo-Pacific partnership for maritime domain awareness,'' it said.

-In a tweet, Modi described the meeting as ''productive'' and said discussions were wide-ranging and covered multiple aspects of India-USA ties including trade, investment, defense as well as people-to-people linkages.
+In a tweet, Modi described the meeting as ''productive'' and said discussions were wide-ranging and covered multiple aspects of India-USA ties including trade, investment, defence as well as people-to-people linkages.

 In his televised remarks, Modi said the two countries have shared values and common interests in many areas, including security, and they have strengthened the bonds of trust.